IsakSundeSingh/rust-file-explorer-workshop/README.md

 ### 😱 10.
 Not hardcoding the path

-We talked about not hardcoding things all the way back in assignment 4, but we've been harcoding our path since the beginning in `WalkDir::new(".")`!
+We talked about not hardcoding things all the way back in assignment 4, but we've been hardcoding our path since the beginning in `WalkDir::new(".")`!

 🏆 Add an argument `--path` which accepts a path to some directory and use that to list out entries, defaulting to `"."` if none is given.